-Interesting fact: loud cheeping isn’t the norm.
+Interesting fact: loud cheeping isn’t the norm for chicks.
 It means they’re upset.
 A lot of people tell first-timers, “The chicks will tell you if they need something.”
-If they’re loud, we peek in to make sure everybody’s okay.
+If they’re loud, we check on them.

 I tried to leave them alone to get used to their surroundings – and to acclimate to life in general, since they were literally born yesterday.
 Unsuccessful.
 I found myself perched next to the bin on Clover’s therapeutic peanut ball throughout the day.
 When I put my hand in for them to check out, the Brahmas would run up to look.
 The Langshans were more reserved.